+Do you want to know how to start a magazine?
 In her book How Not to Start a Magazine, B. Ann Bell says the number one way new magazines fail is through poor budget planning.
 Poor planning for printing, postage, and marketing are among the top expenses in her book, originally published in 2006.
-Fast-forward ten years and it’s easy to say that a new magazine could essentially launch without worrying about printing or postage, as long as you replace those fees with much more cost-effective hosting and delivery fees.
+Fast-forward fifteen years and it’s easy to say that a new magazine could essentially launch without worrying about printing or postage, as long as you replace those fees with much more cost-effective digital hosting and delivery fees.

 If you’re wondering how to start a magazine and publish it profitably, you can start with Bell’s suggestion: make a budget.

-However, I reiterate, the ones who moved on to being successful had their budget in order.
-They understand that getting people to pay for a magazine is expensive marketing work, and learning how much you’re willing to pay to get a new subscriber, and what that subscriber is worth to you, is a whole other game and skillset.
+However, the ones who moved on to be successful had their budget in order and they didn’t focus on an app, they built HTML web magazines.
+They went in understanding that getting people to pay for a magazine is expensive marketing work, and learning how much you’re willing to pay to get a new subscriber, and what that subscriber is worth to you, is a whole other game and skillset.

-At Mequoda, we work primarily with established legacy magazine publishers, but as I mentioned, we have also worked with publishing startups.
-These startups often benefit from our work with legacy publishers in teaching them how to start an online magazine, because what you’ll soon discover is that the planning required to start an online magazine is not much different than the planning required to start a print magazine.
+At Mequoda, we work mostly with established legacy magazine publishers but have also worked with publishing startups in the past.
+These startups have benefitted from our work with legacy publishers in teaching them how to start an online magazine because what you’ll soon discover is that the planning required to start an online magazine is not much different than the planning required to start a print magazine.

 Let’s begin by defining an online magazine.
 An online magazine is a web-friendly version of your magazine.
 It’s in HTML, it works like a website and it has a topic-based archive in addition to an issue-based archive.
-And while our research indicates that only 15-20% of users place a high value on being able to access content by topic in addition to accessing it by issue, those who do wish to access the content by topic value this feature very highly.
-From the online magazine, you can go into tablet publishing, and print if you want to.
+Ideally your digital publishing system would include the ability to create Special Collections from this archived magazine content.

 One question we often get asked is: if you’re a from-scratch start up, how many back issues do you need to launch with in order to have a viable archive?
 We believe the ideal scenario is to have 12 months worth of issues available in your archive.
 But if budgets are tight, you may decide to launch with as little as 3-6 months of back issues and allow the benefits of the archive to grow over time.

-Yes, your revenue will likely depend largely on subscriptions until you’re large enough to take on big advertisers, but you have a ton of options when it comes to magazine subscription website business models.
+Ideally, your revenue model is diversified and includes both sponsorship and subscription revenue—you have several options when it comes to magazine subscription website business models.
 And once you select your plan of attack, you have another decision to make: how to choose the best subscription pricing strategy.

 Will you bundle products?
 Will you offer tiers and contrast pricing?
 Will you lock readers in or let them roam a bit?